rpmuller/ePubs/WP1.md

 pretend that income is proportional to virtue; the prophet said he had never seen a righteous man begging his bread, and Aristotle thinks that good men acquire just about his own income, neither very large nor very small.
 But such views are absurd.
-Eveiy kind of "justice" other than absolute equality will, in practice, reward some quality quite other than virtue, and is therefore to be condemned.
+Every kind of "justice" other than absolute equality will, in practice, reward some quality quite other than virtue, and is therefore to be condemned.

 There is an interesting section on tyranny.
-A tyrant desires riches, whereas a king desires honour.
+A tyrant desires riches, whereas a king desires honor.
 The tyrant has guards who are mercenaries, whereas the king has guards who are citizens.
 Tyrants are mostly demagogues, who acquire power by promising to protect the people against the notables.
 In an ironically Machiavellian tone,